Lacerations - liquid bandageSkin adhesives; Tissue adhesive; Skin cut - liquid bandage; Wound - liquid bandage

 - Create a seal by gently bringing the cut together with your fingers.

 - Apply the liquid bandage over the top of the cut.
 Spread it from one end of the cut to the other, covering the cut completely.

 - Hold the cut together for about a minute to give the adhesive enough time to dry.

 Do not use liquid bandage around the eyes, in the ear or nose, or internally in the mouth.
-If the liquid is accidentally applied to any of these areas call your doctor or provider or local emergency number (such as 911).
+If the liquid bandage is accidentally applied to any of these areas, call your doctor or provider or 911 or the local emergency number.